wp-plugins/howdy-tweaks/readme.txt

 Change the "Howdy" greeting in the upper right-hand corner, as well add more links.
 Also add links to the Favorites drop-down.

+My favorite as "All Settings" which links to options,php.

 == Installation ==

 1. Upload the contents of the zip file to the your plugins directory (default: `/wp-content/plugins/`)